Journeyman-Joe/GitHub-and-Android-Studio/index.md

 You can create as many PATs as you need from the GitHub page for your team’s account.
 Log in to the account, and open the menu from the profile icon at the top right (1).
-Select “Settings” (2).
+Select “_Settings_” (2).
-From the menu on the left, near the bottom, select “Developer settings” (3).
+From the menu on the left, near the bottom, select “_Developer settings_” (3).

 ![Navigating GitHub](GitHub_Nav_1.png)

-On the GitHub Apps page, select “Personal access tokens”.
+On the GitHub Apps page, select “_Personal access tokens_”.
 This next page will list all of the PATs for the account, by the name or comment entered when each was created.
 You can delete tokens at will from here - for example, if a programmer has left the team, his / her token should be deleted.
 You can also edit access rights by clicking on the name / comment.
-For now, click on “Generate new token”.
+For now, click on “_Generate new token_”.

-On the “New personal access token” page, enter a descriptive note for this PAT (4).
+On the “_New personal access token_” page, enter a descriptive note for this PAT (4).
 For example, a team programmer’s first name, last initial, and team number.
-Select an expiration date, or “No expiration” (5).
-For “Select scopes”, click “repo” (6), which will populate the entire repository block.
+Select an expiration date, or “_No expiration_” (5).
+For “_Select scopes_”, click “_repo_” (6), which will populate the entire repository block.
 (That’s probably all of the scope a typical FTC programmer will ever need.)

 ![Create a PAT](CreatePAT.png)

-A note on expiration dates: GitHub presents you with a few options, including a custom date, and “No expiration”.
+A note on expiration dates: GitHub presents you with a few options, including a custom date, and “_No expiration_”.
-GitHub will warn you about selecting “No expiration”.
+GitHub will warn you about selecting “_No expiration_”.
 We don’t see it as that much of a problem, given the relatively small number of PATs you’ll need, and the ease of tracking.
 Your choice.

-Scroll down, and click the green “Create token” button when you are done.
+Scroll down, and click the green “_Create token_” button when you are done.

 Immediately copy the generated PAT, and paste it somewhere safe.
-You will not be able to recover the PAT from within GitHub after you navigate away from this page.
+_You will not be able to recover the PAT from within GitHub after you navigate away from this page._
 Save your collection of PATs, along with any notes you may want to keep, somewhere appropriate for the level of security you need.

 ![Copy the PAT](CopyPAT.png)